rgw3wgs/CS2-DS4002/README.md

 # CS2-DS4002
-Repository for complete CS2 materials.
+Repository for Case study and relevant materials.
-Case Study for DS 4002